Make-School-Courses/FEW-1.1-Web-Foundations/07 - JavaScript Functions and Variables/README.md

 - Native applications
   - Script native applications
   - Build native applications

+JavaScript could be the most important programming language in use today.
+JavaScript was the most popular language in Stack Overflow's developer survey.

+> Any application that can be written in JavaScript will eventually be written in JavaScript. - Jeff Atwood

-## Where does it live?
+## Where can you write JavaScript?

 JavaScript is plain text.
 It can be written in files with the .js extension or written into .html files.

-Use the script tag to include JavaScript with a web page.
+Use the script tag to include JavaScript within an html document.

 ```
 <script>